experimaestro/datamaestro/README.md

 Each datasets is uniquely identified by a qualified name such as `nist.trec.2009.web.adhoc`.
 A dataset can reference other datasets.

-The list of available datasets and usage instruction can be found in the [documentation](http://bpiwowar.github.io/datasets/).

-This software integrates with the [experimaestro](https://github.com/bpiwowar/experimaestro) experiment manager.

 # YAML syntax